LogtalkDotOrg/logtalk3/library/java/NOTES.md

 when calling a void Java method.

 The `java` object implements utility predicates.
-For some backend Java interfaces such as JPL (available in SWI-Prolog and YAP) there is also a `java_hook` hook object for removing any overhead when using this library abstraction.
+For some backend Java interfaces such as JPL (available in LVM, SWI-Prolog, and YAP) there is also a `java_hook` hook object for removing any overhead when using this library abstraction.

-For usage examples and unit tests, see the `jpl` example.
+For usage examples and additional tests, see the `clustering`, `document_converter`, `jpl`, and `neo4j` examples.

 Known issues